China first-quarter GDP at 18-month low, to cut reserve ratio for small banks

 The services sector, which includes retail, made up 49 percent of GDP in the first quarter, 4.1 percentage points more than the industrial sector.

-Growth in retail bodes well for the labor market as the services industry is now the biggest employer in China.
+Growth in retail bodes well for the labour market as the services industry is now the biggest employer in China.

-"The resilience of the relatively labor-intensive services sector has helped the labor market hold up reasonably well in the first quarter, even though it cooled," Louis Kuijs, RBS economist in Hong Kong, said in a note.
+"The resilience of the relatively labour-intensive services sector has helped the labour market hold up reasonably well in the first quarter, even though it cooled," Louis Kuijs, RBS economist in Hong Kong, said in a note.

 Previously released figures for March had raised concerns that the economy was losing more momentum than expected, and even though first-quarter GDP was slightly better than forecast, those worries remained.